gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 What is the role your first shoe is going to fill?
 Which demands will it have to fulfill?
-These are the leading questions that are going to inform a lot of decisions that are not decided by fit.
+These are the leading questions that are going to inform a lot of the decisions that are not decided by fit.

 <!--* a step-up from rentals, better materials, higher quality-->
 If you are going from rental shoes to your first own pair, you’ll probably want them to be a step up in quality.